US veterinary universe, mapped

 • Resolve each site to a real owner.
 The brand on the building is the chain affiliation.
 The operating business is the LLC or sole proprietor who holds the lease and the DVM licence.
 Around 53.6 percent of US vet locations are true independents.

-• Reconcile against AVMA and AAHA.
-AVMA's annual census counts each practice entity once.
-Orbital's monthly refresh counts each operating location once.
+• Reconcile entity-grain versus location-grain.
+Entity-grain counts log each practice entity once.
+Orbital’s monthly refresh counts each operating location once.
 Same universe, different ruler.
-Vendors prospecting by storefront or sales territory should use the location count.
-Vendors prospecting by buying entity should use the practice count.
+Vendors prospecting by storefront or sales territory use the location count.
+Vendors prospecting by buying entity use the practice count.

 If you want the breakdown for a specific state, model, or parent group, ask.
 We do not hide the working.